Analysis | The grim overlap of increased turnout and skepticism of the results

 An encouraging sign for democracy — until it all went sour.

 Well, it didn’t just go sour.
 There wasn’t some passive souring that occurred, like milk left out in the sun.
-The election results were soured by the election’s loser, President Trump.
+The election results were soured by the election’s loser, Trump.
 From shortly after the polls closed on the East Coast to this very day, Trump has elevated baseless allegations of voter fraud, claimed sweeping irregularities for which he’s been unable to show any real evidence.
 He hasn’t been able to provide evidence of his claims to the public, to his political allies, to the media or to the courts.
 He just keeps making claims, new claims, new unproven claims, over and over.

 The result, according to polling from Fox News, is that more than a third of registered voters say that they think the election was stolen from Trump.
 There’s a margin of error here, of course, but if we take that at face value, it suggests that more than 70 million people think that Biden won the election dishonestly.